Archbasilica of Saint John Lateran: World War II

+Architecture

+History

 An apse lined with mosaics and open to the air still preserves the memory of one of the most famous halls of the ancient palace, the "Triclinium" of Pope Leo III, which was the state banqueting hall.
 The existing structure is not ancient, but some portions of the original mosaics may have been preserved in the tripartite mosaic of its niche.
 In the center Christ gives to the Apostles their mission; on the left he gives the keys of the kingdom of heaven to Pope Sylvester I and the Labarum to Emperor Constantine I; and on the right Peter gives the papal stole to Pope Leo III and the standard to Charlemagne.

 Some few remains of the original buildings may still be traced in the city walls outside the Gate of Saint John, and a large wall decorated with paintings was uncovered in the 18th century within the archbasilica behind the Lancellotti Chapel.
 A few traces of older buildings were also revealed during the excavations of 1880, when the work of extending the apse was in progress, but nothing of importance was published.

 A great many donations from the Popes and other benefactors to the archbasilica are recorded in the Liber Pontificalis, and its splendor at an early period was such that it became known as the "Basilica Aurea", or "Golden Basilica".
 This splendor drew upon it the attack of the Vandals, who stripped it of all its treasures.
-Pope Leo I restored it around AD 460, and it was again restored by Pope Hadrian.
+Pope Leo I restored it around AD 460, and it was again restored by Pope Hadrian I.

 In 897, it was almost totally destroyed by an earthquake: ab altari usque ad portas cecidit ("it collapsed from the altar to the doors").
 The damage was so extensive that it was difficult to trace the lines of the old building, but these were mostly respected and the new building was of the same dimensions as the old.
 This second basilica stood for 400 years before it burned in 1308.
 It was rebuilt by Pope Clement V and Pope John XXII.
 It burned once more in 1360, and was rebuilt by Pope Urban V.

 Through vicissitudes the archbasilica retained its ancient form, being divided by rows of columns into aisles, and having in front a peristyle surrounded by colonnades with a fountain in the middle, the conventional Late Antique format that was also followed by the old Saint Peter's Basilica.
 The façade had three windows and was embellished with a mosaic representing Christ as the Savior of the world.

 The porticoes were frescoed, probably not earlier than the 12th century, commemorating the Roman fleet under Vespasian, the taking of Jerusalem, the Baptism of Emperor Constantine I and his "Donation" of the Papal States to the Catholic Church.
 Inside the archbasilica the columns no doubt ran, as in all other basilicas of the same date, the whole length of the church, from east to west.